virtualmin/virtualmin.com/content/download.md

 {{< link "success|medium|outline|rounded" heart "/shop/" "Try Virtualmin Professional" >}}&nbsp;&nbsp;or&nbsp;&nbsp;{{< link "dark|medium|outline|rounded" download "https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh" "Download Virtualmin GPL" >}}

-The simplest method to install Virtualmin GPL on your server is to log in to your server and execute the following pre-prepared command using `curl` or `wget`:
+The quickest way to initiate the installation of Virtualmin GPL on your server is to log in via SSH using a terminal, and execute the following pre-prepared command using `curl` or `wget`:

 ```
 sudo sh -c "$(curl -fsSL https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)"
 ```